nohros/gToast/README.md

 Currently ``gToast`` contains two themes that show how easily you can create your own.
 Check ``example`` folder for demonstration purposes.

+## Contribution
+We use the C4 philosofy.
+Please read it: http://rfc.zeromq.org/spec:16

 ## License